 A large mural on a wall in the entrance room explains how the aluminium cans are recycled into things like new cans, engine blocks and aeroplane wings; the plastic bottles are turned into things like new bottles, pipes and textiles; and the glass bottles are turned into a building aggregate used for road construction, bedding and asphalt.
 All of this saves energy and carbon emissions from extracting raw materials.

 Apparently there are 3 bulk depots and 11 express drop-off points around the city, with another four on the way.
 Most of these express drop-off points are at local Vinnies and Salvos outlets, and people are given the option of having the refund go to these charities.
 Plus, more and more local groups are getting onboard and using it as a way to fundraise for community projects.
-Perhaps this is what the Army Reserve soldiers I’d seen when I arrived were doing.
+Perhaps this is what those Army Reserve soldiers were doing when I arrived.

-It sounds pretty amazing, though I need some time to consider all that I’ve seen and learnt here.
+It sounds pretty amazing, though I need some time to process it all.

 A few days later I’m finally back on the road, cycling north out of Canberra.
 I head up the Federal Hwy, riding on the road shoulder with traffic whizzing past and bushland on either side of the road.
 At one point I pass a car that’s pulled off onto the verge; a ute with a metal cage on the back, half-filled with drink containers.
 I keep riding for another fifty metres past it before the significance of this registers in me and I stop my bike.
 Could it really be?